Professionalism in Medical Education

 The task force issued its final report in May 2006, and included twelve specific recommendations.
 Efforts are currently underway to launch a formal program of teaching and assessing professionalism across the continuum of medical education at BSOM.

-For further information on this project, please contact Dr. David Musick, Associate Dean, Medical Education & Student Development (see staff section of web site for contact information).
+For further information on this project, please contact Dr. Robert Carroll, Interim Associate Dean, Medical Education (see staff section of web site for contact information).

 The BSOM definition of medical professionalism appears below: